 Pioneer Road is a purpose built centre that boasts a myriad of features that make our centre a safe, exciting and stimulating place for your child to begin their educational journey.
 Some of those features include;

-- A large outdoor play space boasting a soft fall area under a large shade cloth with interchangeable climbing equipment and sandpit, large grassed area, cubby houses and a large explorative garden space with pathways, tunnels and play spaces that inspire children to explore and discover.
+- We have interchangeable climbing equipment and a sandpit, dirt pit, large grassed area, cubby houses,explorative garden space with pathways, tunnels and play spaces that inspire children to explore and discover.

 - Each of our play spaces is well stocked with resources and materials that are well maintained, age appropriate and ensure your child’s day is engaging, stimulating and fun!

-- An undercover verandah that provides a play, eating and learning space with shade from the sun and shelter from the rain!
+- An undercover art studio on the verandah that provides a creative play area and learning space with shade from the sun and shelter from the rain!

 - We also have a large off road car park providing safety, ease of access and convenience when dropping your child off at our centre.

-- We have a number of qualified staff, including a university qualified Early Childhood Teacher who oversees our curriculum and programs as well as Diploma trained and certificate three trained staff.
+- We have a number of qualified staff, including 2 university qualified Early Childhood Teacher a day who oversee our curriculum and programs as well as Diploma trained educators and certificate three training staff.
 Our ratios of staff to children exceed the regulated ratios and allow us to make each day a meaningful experience for your child.

 At Pioneer Road Long Day Care Centre we are passionate advocates for each child’s right to a preschool experience that; inspires, creates thirst for exploration and discovery and kindles passion for learning.
 Our philosophy is based upon our belief that children are capable, resourceful and unique individuals who develop a strong sense of identity when they are offered experiences and environments that provide security, inspiration and engagement.
 Our work is inspired by children’s endless capacity for learning, fun, exploration and play.